jiaquan0526/information-hub/README.md

 - `.nojekyll` avoids Jekyll processing so static assets load correctly.
 - All paths are relative; the app works under a subpath like `/YOUR_REPO_NAME/`.

+### Supabase setup (required)
+- In `index.html` and `auth.html`, set `window.SUPABASE_URL` and `window.SUPABASE_ANON_KEY`.
+- In Supabase, enable Realtime for `public.resources` and `public.sections`.
+- Add your deployed GitHub Pages URL to Supabase Auth Redirect URLs.

+### 🔒 Secure GitHub Writer (Serverless)

+If you host on Vercel or Netlify, you can enable server-side writes to GitHub so tokens are never exposed in the browser.
+This repo includes:

+- Vercel endpoint: `api/gh-write.js`
+- Netlify function: `netlify/functions/gh-write.js`

+Set these environment variables on your platform:

+- `GITHUB_TOKEN` (required) – repo-scoped with contents:write
+- `GH_OWNER`, `GH_REPO`, `GH_BRANCH` (optional) – if not on `*.github.io`
+- `ALLOWED_ORIGINS` (optional) – CSV of allowed origins for CORS

+Clients will automatically attempt the secure endpoint first (2s timeout), then fall back to direct GitHub API writes if unavailable.